 Limited Partnerships

 In a Limited Partnership, general partners hold management authority and personal liability for the business.
 Limited partners, on the other hand, enjoy protection from obligations beyond their initial investment.
+In these structures, it is essential to carefully track capital accounts and each investor’s contributions to ensure accurate allocations of profits and losses in accordance with partnership regulations and the operating agreement.
 This structure works well for passive investors who want clear boundaries around their risk exposure.

 Limited Liability Companies